tsathoqqua/limadocs/docs/source/module/m_salvageable.rst

 int query_salvage_level()
 Returns the salvage level determining how much material an object will drop when salvaged.
-This function returns sane values for weapons, armor and pelts.
+This function returns sane values for weapons, armour and pelts.

+.. c:function:: void set_direct_salvage(mapping salv)

+Sets the direct materials retrieved from salvaging this item.
+The argument is a mapping containing the material gained and the number of them.
+ "plastic bag":2 etc

+.. c:function:: mapping query_direct_salvage()

+Returns the mapping containing the direct salvageable items.

-.. c:function:: void set_tattered()
+.. c:function:: void set_damaged()

-void set_tattered()
+void set_damaged()
-Sets the object as "tattered" meaning reduced durability, and gives it a new adjective.
+Sets the object as DAMAGED_EQ_NAME meaning reduced durability, and gives it a new adjective.

-.. c:function:: int is_tattered()
+.. c:function:: int is_damaged()

-int is_tattered()
+int is_damaged()
-Returns true is the object is tattered, else 0.
+Returns true is the object is damaged, else 0.